ualberta-smr/Android-Update-Analysis/README.md

 ## How to run
 You should run the main function in `ca.ualberta.mehran.androidevolution.repositories.RepositoryAutomation`
 ### SourcererCC
 This project requires [SourcererCC](https://github.com/Mondego/SourcererCC) to run.
-Simply pass the path to SourcererCC as the first argument to the main function in `RepositoryAutomation` class
+Simply pass the path to SourcererCC as the first argument to the main function in `RepositoryAutomation` class.

+When installing SourcererCC, make sure TXL is installed system-wide and run `make clean` and `make` in `parsesr/java/txl` directory.
+Also, make sure you delete the file `input/dataset/blocks.file`.

 ### Input
 This program also needs the version names and URLs of the Android subsystems that should be analysed.
 All this information are passed to the program via a CSV file.
 The program searches its current directory for all CSV files and processes them.